Breastfeeding 5 min read

 Benefits of exclusive breastfeeding for the child

-• Easier digestion: Breast milk is gentle on a newborn’s digestive system.
+• Breast milk is gentle on a newborn’s digestive system, making it easier to digest.

-• Enhanced immune system: Protects against common infections like diarrhea and pneumonia.
+• It protects against common infections like diarrhea and pneumonia by strengthening the immune system.

-• Reduces infant mortality: Significantly lowers the risk of early childhood diseases and thereby reduces infant mortality considerably.
+• It significantly lowers the risk of early childhood diseases and reduces infant mortality.

 Benefits of exclusive breastfeeding for the mother: